Skip to content

 wildlife conservation

-With nature also being increasingly deprived of insects to eat, they depend on the munchies we provide them.
-Big shout-out to everyone who is doing their best to help them!
+Nature’s being deprived of insects for them to eat too, so hedgehogs depend on the munchies we provide them.
+Big shout-out to everyone who’s doing their best to help them!

-But food aid, with the best intentions, may be causing damage as well.
-The effects of a poor hedgehog diet can be pretty severe, the main one being Metabolic Bone Disease.
+But even with the best intentions, food aid may cause damage as well.
+The effects of a poor hedgehog diet can be pretty severe.

-Metabolic Bone Disease, or MBD, is already a familiar issue within aviary, bird, and reptile communities.
-It is relatively new when it comes to hedgehogs.
-Recent years show a sure increase of MBD diagnoses in hedgehogs.
+Metabolic bone disease (MBD) is already a familiar issue within aviary, bird, and reptile communities.
+It’s fairly new amongst hedgehogs, but there’s been a sure increase in diagnoses in recent years.

 • Disruption in calcium metabolism